 The 2014-2017 U.S Department of Housing and Urban Development's (HUD) job proximity index quantifies the accessibility of a given neighborhood to all jobs within a core-based statistical area (CBSA).
-Figure 22 shows the job opportunity index ratings for Sacramento County.
+Figure 33 shows the job opportunity index ratings for Sacramento County.
 As shown in the figure, the areas with the closest proximity to jobs (shown in blue) are in and around the Cities of Sacramento and Rancho Cordova.
 Unincorporated areas in the south, west of Elk Grove, and in the North Highlands area (indicated on the map in red) have the furthest proximity to jobs and must commute further from their homes to their places of work.
+These are the Delta, Southeast, and Cosumnes communities that are rural in nature and generally lack commercial or industrial job centers requiring many of the residents commute to Sacramento or Elk Grove or be employed in agricultural industries.